shadow/shadow/docs/supported_platforms.md

 Some Linux distributions support multiple kernel versions, for example an older General Availability (GA) kernel and newer hardware-enablement (HWE) kernels.
 We try to allow Shadow to run on the oldest kernel supported on each distribution (the GA kernel).
-However:

-* On Debian 10 (buster) We do not support the GA kernel.
-We do support the HWE kernel (e.g. installed via backports).
-* We are currently only able to regularly test on the latest Ubuntu kernel, since that's what GitHub Actions provides.
+However, we are currently only able to regularly test on the latest Ubuntu kernel, since that's what GitHub Actions provides.

 By these criteria, Shadow's oldest supported kernel version is currently 5.4